 The trick is to understand what kind of foods you tend to cook more often and buy the ingredients you need to cook that kind of meal.

-As someone who has Eastern European roots, I always have thyme, paprika, and garlic in my pantry, but if you like Chinese food, then you will need soy sauce, ginger, rice, sesame oil.
+As someone who has Eastern European roots, I always have thyme, paprika, and garlic in my pantry, but if you like Chinese food, you will need soy sauce, ginger, rice, sesame oil.

-For Indian food, you will need for example to buy cardamom, cinnamon, ginger, mustard seeds, garlic and ginger among other ingredients.
+For Indian food, you will need, for example, to buy cardamom, cinnamon, ginger, mustard seeds, garlic, and ginger, among other ingredients.

 The conclusion is that you can take this list and make it your own or you can adjust it according to your needs.

 Having things handy, you will be able to put together a delicious meal in no time.
-It is cheaper to eat at home, more delicious and also healthier.
+It is cheaper to eat at home, more delicious, and also healthier.
 Enjoy!